 A PROTECTION ORDER BECOMES ENFORCEABLE BY CRIMINAL PROSECUTION AS SOON AS IT IS SERVED ON THE RESPONDENT.

-Under South Dakota law, police are required to make an arrest if they have probable cause to believe that a violation of protection has taken place.
-After the violator has been arrested, he or she will be jailed and the judge will be contacted to set bail and conditions for release which should include no contact with the victim.
-If the Defendant contacts you either before or after release from jail, he or she maybe in violation of his/her bond conditions and the authorities should be contacted immediately.
+Under South Dakota law, police are required to make an arrest if they have probable cause to believe that a violation of protection has taken place..
+Upon arrest, if the Respondent contacts you, directly or indirectly, either before or after release from jail, he or she may be in violation of the Protection Order and law enforcement should be contacted immediately.

-If the defendant either pleads guilty or is found guilty after a trial, the Court may order jail time, a fine and counseling for family violence.
+If the Respondent is convicted of violating the Protection Order, the Court may order jail time, a fine and counseling for family violence.
 In addition, the Protection Order remains in place prohibiting the defendant from making further contact with you.

 A Protection Order is not a cure all.
 You must still be careful.
 It is important that you do not initiate contact with the Respondent.
-If it becomes necessary to modify the protection order, you should contact an attorney or the clerk of courts office and ask the judge to modify the protection order.
+If it becomes necessary to modify the Protection Order, you should contact an attorney or the clerk of courts office and ask the judge to modify the protection order.
+The Protection Order cannot be modified by the parties without approval of the Court.

-If the Respondent continues making prohibited contact with you, directly or indirectly, at your home, place of work, or any other place, after the Protection Order has been entered, contact 911 or your emergency police number for immediate assistance.
+If the Respondent continues making prohibited contact with you, directly or indirectly, at your home, place of work, or in any other way, after the Protection Order has been entered, contact 911 or your emergency police number for immediate assistance.

 Stalking Protection Orders

-South Dakota law also allows those who do not meet the definition of family or household members to obtain a Stalking Protection Order.
+South Dakota law also allows those who do not meet the definition of individuals identified in SDCL 25-10, as provided above, to obtain a Stalking Protection Order.
 SDCL 22-19A-8.

 The Petition must allege either, stalking behavior, physical injury as a result of an assault, or a crime of violence.

-Stalking is defined as willfully, maliciously, and repeatedly follow or harass another person, making a credible threat to another person with the intent to place that person in reasonable fear of death or great bodily injury; or willfully, maliciously, and repeatedly harass another person by means of any verbal, electronic, digital media, mechanical, telegraphic, or written communication.
+Stalking is defined as willfully, maliciously, and repeatedly following or harassing another person, making a credible threat to another person with the intent to place that person in reasonable fear of death or great bodily injury; or willfully, maliciously, and repeatedly harassing another person by means of any verbal, electronic, digital media, mechanical, telegraphic, or written communication.

 If you want the assistance of an attorney and cannot afford one, you should contact a legal service office in your area.